Q. Can I defer my admission to a future

 information professional, and then students can choose to

-specialize in an area that aligns closely with their career
+select a career pathway in an area that aligns closely with

-goals.
-For some students, working in a professional library
+their career goals.
+For some students, working in a

-setting is one of these outcomes, and the MLIS degree
+professional library setting is one of these outcomes, and the

 The MS in Informatics program is designed for students who are